d-justen/d-justen.github.io/index.markdown

   _Software Development Intern_ @ Native Instruments, Berlin, DE

 ## Education

 - __2018 - 2022__
   _IT-Systems Engineering (M.Sc.)_, Hasso Plattner Institute (University of Potsdam)
   Thesis: Cost-efficiency and Performance Robustness in Serverless Join Processing
 - __2015 - 2018__
   _Media Computer Science (B.Sc.)_, Berlin University of Applied Sciences and Technology
   Thesis: Evolving Neural Networks to Steer Autonomous Agents in a Labyrinth

+## Unrelated Interests

+Apart from my work as a researcher, I am also an active member of [TAMLI](https://tamli.de), a charitable organization that supervises young adults and delegates them to a voluntary service in a home for people with special needs in Israel.
+I am also a [part-time DJ](https://soundcloud.com/oshky) - so if you happen to know how to get me a booking at one of Andy Pavlos database courses, hit me up.